Should You Buy or Rent Welding Equipment?

 Many contractors see and compare the purchase or rental price but overlook the total cost of equipment management.
 For example, if a Chicago-based company successfully bids on a job in St. Louis, they now have to think about the logistical management and associated cost of transporting welding equipment 300 miles.

 If a company excels at fleet management — or has a dedicated department or division to handle this — then purchasing welding equipment can pay off.
-If you decide to rent, the cost of renting is often treated as a job cost and can be charge directly to the project.
+If you decide to rent, the cost of renting is often treated as a job cost and can be charged directly to the project.

 The financial factors that play into the total cost of equipment management include: